Finance & Financial Management Schools in Ohio

 Most Popular Finance & Financial Management Programs in OH

-The 7.40% student loan default rate is lower than average.
+The 4.00% student loan default rate is lower than average.
+This public college charges it's students an average net price of $24,756.
 Seeking financial aid?
-At this school, 77% of students receive it.
-Most students complete their degree in 4.17 years.
+At this school, 90% of students receive it.

-17 to 1 is the student to faculty ratio.
-Most students complete their degree in 4.34 years.
-This public school has an average net price of $22,453.
+19 to 1 is the student to faculty ratio.
+This public college charges it's students an average net price of $22,415.
+The average student takes 4.55 years to complete their degree at UC.

 Finance & Financial Management Careers in OH